Why study English Literature with Foundation Year at Liverpool John Moores University?

 - Access to Higher Education Diploma acceptability: Acceptable on its own and combined with other qualifications

-- Further information: At least 24 Merits and 21 Passes, including English at Level 3, or any other combination that equates to 72 UCAS Tariff points in a relevant subject
+- Further information: At least 24 Merits and 21 Passes or any other combination that equates to 72 UCAS Tariff points in a relevant subject

 - International Baccalaureate: Acceptable on its own and combined with other qualifications

-- Additional information: 72 UCAS Points, to include studies in language and literature at Higher Level (HL)
+- Additional information: 72 UCAS Tariff points from IB Composite parts, to include a relevant subject at Higher Level (HL)

 - Welsh Baccalaureate: Acceptable only when combined with other qualifications